jimmy-little/jimmy-little.github.io/_posts/blog/2016-04-07-textexpander-pricing.md

 title: On TextExpander Pricing

-subtitle: When a company changes pricing models...
+subheading: When a company changes pricing models...

 ---